-Prof. Josephine Nabukenya is a Professor of Information Systems & Health Informatics and former Dean of the School of Computing and Informatics Technology, Makerere University.
+Prof. Josephine Nabukenya is a Professor of Information Systems and Health Informatics and former Dean of the School of Computing and Informatics Technology, at Makerere University.

 She is the Founder and Chair of the Health Informatics Research Group.

 She is a member of the Uganda Health Information & Research (HIRE/eHealth) Technical Working Group, and Digital Health and Interoperability Working Group of Health Data Collaborative.